This episode about tips to get more music features was previously published on the Profitable Musician Show.

-Jason Grishkoff of SubmitHub talks about how their platform makes it incredibly easy for artists to send music to influencers and creators.
+Jason Grishkoff of SubmitHub talks about tips to get more music features and how their platform makes it incredibly easy for artists to send music to influencers and creators.
 This is one way to grow your business and get known in the music industry.

 It was in 2018 when I started using SubmitHub to take some song submissions for the Women of Substance Podcast.
 We take submissions from SubmitHub and Broadjam among others.
 SubmitHub is a great place to meet a lot of artists.
 I have also been recommending it to my students at Rock Your Next Release since it is a great place to get some placements, especially when you are releasing music.

 Jason started a music blog in 2018 called Indie Shuffle which still runs until today.
 For a while, music blogs were the ones who could make or break an artist.
 Many acts headlining festivals such as Coachella, Bonnaroo and Lollapalooza were all discovered through music blogs and a website called Hype Machine.
 People spend $300 a ticket on these festivals.
 Indie Shuffle was invited to these events.